Short Biography of Queen Victoria (1819 –1901)

 Queen Victoria was conservative in her politics and social views.
+She opposed women’s rights and was socially conservative.
 This led to an unfortunate episode.
 When she saw a servant who appeared to be pregnant, Victoria claimed she was having an affair.
 The Queen actually made her take a test to prove she was a virgin.
-The test was positive and the growth in her stomach was actually a form of cancer; a few months later the servant died and Queen Victoria suffered a decline in her popularity as a result of this episode.
+The test was positive and the growth in her stomach was actually a form of cancer; a few months later the servant died, and Queen Victoria suffered a decline in her popularity as a result of this episode.

-In the early part of her reign she become a close friend and confident of the Prime Minister, Lord Melbourne.
+In the early part of her reign, she became a close friend and confidant of the Prime Minister, Lord Melbourne.
 She spent many hours talking to him and relied on his political advice.
-Lord Melbourne was a whig, with conservative attitudes.
+Lord Melbourne was a Whig, with conservative attitudes.
 He tried to shield Queen Victoria from the extreme poverty that was endemic in parts of the UK.

-Queen Victoria was also highly devoted to her husband, Prince Albert; together they had 9 children.
+Queen Victoria was also highly devoted to her husband, Prince Albert; together they had nine children.
 When Prince Albert died in 1861, at the age of 41, Queen Victoria went into deep mourning and struggled to overcome this loss.
 She became reclusive and was reluctant to appear in public.
 Parliament and Benjamin Disraeli had to use all their persuasive power to get her to open parliament in 1866 and 1867.
-This hiding from the public led to a decline in popularity.
+Her hiding from the public led to a decline in popularity.
 However, by the end of her reign, her popularity was restored.
-This was partly due to the rise of Great Britain as the leading super power of the era.
+This was partly due to the rise of Great Britain as the leading superpower of the era.

 For various reasons, several attempts were made on the life of Queen Victoria.
 These were mostly between 1840 and 1882.
 She was always unharmed, but her courageous attitude helped to endear her to the public.